Emkat Solutions Ltd, who specialise in automated materials handling systems, have been at HIC since its early days.

 As luck would have it, HIC had recently opened its doors, and Dave moved into the building in August 2012.
 “It was a relief to be able to shut the door at the end of the day and forget about work for a bit!” he says.
 He soon built the business and took on extra staff and became a fixture in the centre.

 The location of the centre is an advantage in Emkat’s line of business.
-“The Midlands really is the heartland of the UK’s engineering industry,” says Dave.
-This means the company is within easy reach of many of its contacts and is a big help in Dave’s work with his sector’s trade association, which he’s been running for a number of years.
+“The Midlands is the heartland of the UK’s engineering industry,” says Dave.
+This means the company is within easy reach of many of its contacts and is a big help in Dave’s work with his sector’s trade association, which he’s been running for many years.

 Dave also takes advantage of the meeting facilities on offer.
 “The presentation of the building is very impressive, very professional,” he says.
 “I often run events for the trade association here at the centre.
 It saves us time and money and is very convenient.”